Utah: Geography and geology

 Much of the scenic southern and southeastern landscape (specifically the Colorado Plateau region) is sandstone, specifically Kayenta sandstone and Navajo sandstone.
 The Colorado River and its tributaries wind their way through the sandstone, creating some of the world's most striking and wild terrain (the area around the confluence of the Colorado and Green Rivers was the last to be mapped in the lower 48 United States).
 Wind and rain have also sculpted the soft sandstone over millions of years.
-Canyons, gullies, arches, pinnacles, buttes, bluffs, and mesas are the common sights throughout south-central and southeast Utah.
+Canyons, gullies, arches, pinnacles, buttes, bluffs, and mesas are common sights throughout south-central and southeast Utah.

 This terrain is the central feature of protected state and federal parks such as Arches, Bryce Canyon, Canyonlands, Capitol Reef, and Zion national parks, Cedar Breaks, Grand Staircase–Escalante, Hovenweep, and Natural Bridges national monuments, Glen Canyon National Recreation Area (site of the popular tourist destination, Lake Powell), Dead Horse Point and Goblin Valley state parks, and Monument Valley.
-The Navajo Nation also extends into southeastern Utah.
+The Navajo Nation also extends into southeastern Utah, and the tribe is part of the coalition that manages Bears Ears National Monument.
 Southeastern Utah is also punctuated by the remote, but lofty La Sal, Abajo, and Henry mountain ranges.

 Eastern (northern quarter) Utah is a high-elevation area covered mostly by plateaus and basins, particularly the Tavaputs Plateau and San Rafael Swell, which remain mostly inaccessible, and the Uinta Basin, where the majority of eastern Utah's population lives.
 Economies are dominated by mining, oil shale, oil, and natural gas-drilling, ranching, and recreation.
 Much of eastern Utah is part of the Uintah and Ouray Indian Reservation.
 The most popular destination within northeastern Utah is Dinosaur National Monument near Vernal.

 Southwestern Utah is the lowest and hottest spot in Utah.
 It is known as Utah's Dixie because early settlers were able to grow some cotton there.
 Beaverdam Wash in far southwestern Utah is the lowest point in the state, at 2,000 ft.
 The northernmost portion of the Mojave Desert is also located in this area.
 Dixie is quickly becoming a popular recreational and retirement destination, and the population is growing rapidly.
 Although the Wasatch Mountains end at Mount Nebo near Nephi, a complex series of mountain ranges extends south from the southern end of the range down the spine of Utah.
 Just north of Dixie and east of Cedar City is the state's highest ski resort, Brian Head.